lydiawelham/Beer_Me_That_Episode/README.md

 * Accessibility features, including alt text for all gifs and hidden description for the search bar feature
 * Database design - addition of index columns to memes and seasons list to control content layout
 * Bug fixing on page resize issues - page resize is dynamic in Safari, Chrome and some versions of Firefox
-* WIP: Search bar added to the header (thanks to Angela Delise for her tutorial on search bar design using SCSS, which I adapted for React) - I am continuing to develop functionality for this using Apache Solr
+* Search bar added to the header (thanks to Angela Delise for her tutorial on search bar design using SCSS, which I adapted for React)
-* WIP: page will be made dynamic on mobile
+* Page is dynamic on mobile